Scalable solution to crossed random effects model with random slopes: Likelihood approaches for estimating all the parameters

 \subsection{Variational EM Algorithm}

-Variational EM was introduced by~\cite{beal:zoubin:2003} and it is applicable when missing data has a graphical model structure as in our case, i.e., $a_i$ and $b_j$ are correlated conditional on $Y$.
-Since we couldn't directly estimate covariance estimates efficiently and consistently, variational EM helps us in improving the estimates iteratively.
+Variational EM was introduced by~\cite{beal:zoubin:2003} and is applicable when the missing data has a graphical model structure as in our case, i.e., $\bsa_i$ and $\bsb_j$ are correlated conditional on $Y$. \cite{menictas2022streamlined} used streamlined variational inference for the Bayesian crossed random effects model.
+Our purpose in using variational EM is to estimate an approximation to the maximum likelihood estimate in the frequentist paradigm.
+The algorithm we develop here is a substitute for the maximum likelihood estimate for the crossed random effects model.
+Since we are unable to directly estimate the covariance parameters efficiently, variational EM is a practical alternative.
 Though variational EM does not come with the guarantee of maximization of the likelihood, the estimates are found to be empirically consistent in our simulations.
 Variational EM also has a close connection with backfitting which we discuss further.